 Crossing obstacles is risky; avoid it if possible.
 Riding over logs, rocks, and ruts means combining all the active riding skills into one big motion.
 Your ATV will respond differently for different obstacles (logs, ruts, etc.), but these are general guidelines for overcoming two-track (both tires contacting the obstacle at the same time) obstacles:

-- 1. Stop the ATV.

-- 2. Have the passenger dismount.

-- 3. Keep your speed way down; less than 5 mph.
+- 1. Keep your speed way down; less than 5 mph.

-- 4. Approach the obstacle head-on.
+- 2. Approach the obstacle head-on.

-- 5. Come up off the seat.
+- 3. Come up off the seat.

-- Keep your weight on the footrests.
+- 4. Keep your weight on the footrests.